|

 After

-(LSE), a PhD thesis on trade unions in the UK and teaching at
+a PhD thesis on trade unions in the UK and teaching at the University

-the University of Hamburg Dr Carmen Bauer (photo) worked
+of Hamburg Dr Carmen Bauer (photo) worked at the

-at the national office of the German postal workers union.
-She
+national office of the German postal workers union.
+She then became the

-then became the personal assistant of the president of the German
+personal assistant of the president of the German Industrial Union of

-BAU) Klaus Wiesehügel and later political secretary with
+Wiesehügel and later political secretary with the Brussels

-agreements and European health and safety at work within the network
+of EWC agreements and European health and safety at work within the

 Bernhard